iftakherhossain23/odin-recipes/README.md

 # odin-recipes

 A simple webpage containing different recipes.
-This uses fundamental HTML elements, such as paragraphs, headings, links, and images.
+This uses fundamental HTML elements, such as paragraphs, headings, links, and images, along with CSS styling and design.